-Each US\$1.00 (\$1.2866) increase (decrease) in the assumed combined public offering price of US\$ per Unit (\$ ), would increase (decrease) the pro forma amount of cash and cash equivalents, total shareholders' equity and total capitalization by approximately US\$ million), assuming the million (\$ number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and without deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each US\$1.00 (\$1.2886) increase (decrease) in the assumed combined public offering price of US\$1.23 per Unit (\$1.58 per security), would increase (decrease) the pro forma amount of cash and cash equivalents, total shareholders' equity and total capitalization by approximately US\$4,878,048 (\$6,285,852), assuming the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and without deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of securities we are offering.
-Each increase (decrease) of 100,000 securities in the number of securities offered by us would increase (decrease) the pro forma amount of cash and cash equivalents, total shareholders' equity and total capitalization by approximately US\$ (\$ ), assuming that the assumed public offering price remains the same, and without deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
+Each increase (decrease) of 100,000 securities in the number of securities offered by us would increase (decrease) the pro forma amount of cash and cash equivalents, total shareholders' equity and total capitalization by approximately US\$123,000 (\$158,497), assuming that the assumed public offering price remains the same, and without deducting the estimated underwriting discounts and commissions and estimated offering price and other terms of this offering determined at pricing.